Sunday, July 29, 2018

 Something new, something unexpected

-I thought it might be a nice idea to randomly select a handful of Atari ST games - something different from what I might normally choose.
+I thought that it might be a nice idea to randomly select a handful of Atari ST games - something different from what I might normally choose.
 So I picked five games from the Dream Weavers menu disks catalogue.
-Everything is available on a floppy disk from Atari Legend but all can see be installed onto a hard drive thanks to D-Bug and 8BitChip.
+Everything is available on a floppy disk from Atari Legend but all can be installed onto a hard drive thanks to D-Bug and 8BitChip.

-Anyhow, this idea proved fun and with a few shocks too: I had a blast playing four totally new games (and Golden Axe!!).
+Anyhow, this idea proved fun and with a few shocks too: I had a blast playing four totally new games (and Golden Axe).
 The video recording shows my first attempt at each game and I hope you enjoy watching it?
 Not a walkthrough ;)

 The Amazing Spider-Man